ElektrikAkar/jekyll-thema-test/docs/3_using/3_individual_classes.md

 The thermal model of the Battery is very similar to that of a Module, with three differences:
 - There is an extra source of heat generation from the converter (as well as the heat from the Module).
 - A Battery cannot have a parent or neighbouring units.
 It is a stand-alone unit which only exchanges heat with its Module
-- To cool the Battery, it must have an HVAC Coolsystem.
+- To cool the Battery, it must have an `HVAC Coolsystem`.
 It is like a coolsystem, but with the addition of an AC unit which can exchange heat with the environment.
 A conventional coolsystem must be cooled by the parent of the module to which the coolsystem is connected.
 Since a Battery does not have a parent, this coolsystem must be able to cool itself.
 See Coolsystem_HVAC for more info.

 ### CoolSystem